Your COVID-19 Testing Questions Answered

 What can I expect from a COVID-19 test?

 Diagnostic COVID-19 tests show if you have an active COVID-19 infection.
-They are different from antibody or serology tests, which show if you have had a COVID-19 infection in the past.
+They are different from antibody (also known as serology) tests, which may show if you have antibodies from a past COVID-19 infection or vaccination.

-There are two main types of diagnostic COVID-19 tests; the difference between them boils down to what’s happening behind-the-scenes when your sample is tested in a laboratory.
+There are two main types of diagnostic COVID-19 tests; the difference between is how your sample is tested in a laboratory.

 - Molecular tests look for the SARS-CoV-2 virus, which causes COVID-19, by detecting its genetic material.

-- Antigen tests don’t look for the SARS-CoV-2 virus itself.
-Instead, they test for certain proteins in the virus.
+- Antigen tests do not look for the SARS-CoV-2 virus itself.
+Instead, they test for certain proteins found in the virus.

 COVID-19 testing methods will vary by location.
 Both antigen and molecular test samples are mainly collected in one of two ways: